 NO, nonresident aliens cannot file federal tax reports electronically through GLACIER Tax Prep or any other electronic method.
 Once you supply GLACIER Tax Prep with all of the requested information, it will auto-populate the appropriate tax forms for you.
 You must print the forms and mail them to the address provided by GLACIER Tax Prep.
 The appropriate address will depend on the form you are filing.

-- W-2 Wage and Tax Statement: If you earned income in 2017, you will needyour W-2 Form from Florida Tech or from the employer under whom you earned income in 2017.
+- W-2 Wage and Tax Statement: If you earned income in 2018, you will need your W-2 Form from Florida Tech or from the employer under whom you earned income in 2018.

 - Form 1099: Very few international students and scholars will receive the 1099 form.
 To request a duplicate or if you have questions about IRS 1099 form, contact Florida Tech’s Office of Accounts Payable at email@example.com during regular University business hours, 8:00 am to 5:00 pm, Monday through Friday .